DianaNau/DianaNau/README.md

 👀 I’m interested in solving complex challenges, coding, and contributing to exciting projects.
 🌱 I’m currently learning software development as part of my shooling at IBB, focusing on programming languages and modern technologies.
 💞️ I’m looking to collaborate on projects where I can apply my coding skills and grow as a developer.
-📫 How to reach me: diana.naumovic@outlook.de
+📫 How to reach me: d.naumovic@outlook.de

 <!---